connor-mcnaboe/Web-Calculator/README.md

 ### Installation

-If you would like to install the required dependencies directly to your machine, run:
+If you would like to install the required dependencies directly to your machine, change your directory to Web-Calculator/ and run:

 ```
 python3 setup.py